agilesolutions/demo/README.md

-# Jenkins pipelines and Docker
+# The beauty of Jenkins Pipelines and Docker, simply all you need

 Just one of these tutorials to run jenkins pipelines on blueocean in Docker container.
 Just to show how easy things can be.
 Dear developers dont let yourself caught into the proprietary scheisse like S2I and overhead like openshift.
 This will not improve you productivity and certainly not make your mood good.
 You simple dont need this stuff, however what your need... for all the developers who love the stuff produced by OS communities...